-Does the organisation provide awareness training to people who receive its services, families and other members of the community?
+Does the organisation provide awareness training to its service users, families and other non-specialists?

-Find out: Ask people who use services, their families and community members.
+Find out: Ask people who use services, their families and others who are involved outside services.

-Does the organisation involve people who receive services and their families as trainers?
-A3 m d t
+Does the organisation involve service users and their families as trainers?